-Because more and more consumers are requiring green materials be used in the construction and renovation of their homes, manufacturers are answering the call and producing all sorts of environmentally-friendly products.
+Because increasing numbers of consumers are requiring green materials to be used in the construction and renovation of their homes, manufacturers are answering the call and producing all sorts of environmentally-friendly products.
 Flooring is one particular material that has seen a range of green options in the last 5-10 years.

-First, there was bamboo flooring – which is not only far more sustainable than hardwood floors, it is also more affordable while still being durable and beautiful.
-Now there is also , another attractive flooring option for those homeowners wanting something green and beautiful.
+First, there was bamboo flooring – which is not only far more sustainable than hardwood floors (yes, bamboo flooring is eco-friendly), it is also more affordable while still being durable and beautiful.
+Now there is also eucalyptus flooring, another attractive flooring option for those homeowners wanting something green and beautiful.